 Article 23: For the needs of national security and criminal investigation, investigating organs may request network operators provide nescesary technological support and assistance in accordance with laws and regulations.

 Article 24: The State supports cooperation between network operators in areas such as gathering, analyzing, reporting and responsding to network security information, increasing the security safeguard capacity of network operators.

-Relevant industry organisations shall establish robust network security protection rules and coordination mechanisms for their own industry's websites, strengthen their analysis and evaluation of network security , and within a designated period of time shall undertake risk alerts for members, and shall support and coordinate members' responses to risks.
+Relevant industry organizations are to establish and complete mechanisms for regulation and coordination of network security for their industry, strengthen their analysis and assessment of network security, and periodically conduct risk warnings for members, and shall support and coordinate members' responses to network security risks.

 Article 25: The State implements key protections for basic information networks providing services such as public correspondence and radio and television broadcast; important information systems for important industries such as energy, transportation, water conservation, and finance, and public service areas such as electricity, water and gas utilities, medical and sanitation service and social security; military networks and government affairs networks for state organs at the subdistricted city level and above; and networks and systems owned or managed by network service providers with massive numbers of users (hereinafter "critical information infrastructure".
 Measures for establishing security safeguards for critical information infrastructure shall be enacted by the State Council.

 Article 26: State Council departments such as for communications, radio and television, energy, transportation, water conservancy, and finance and other relevant departments of the State Council (hereinafter referred to as departments responsible for the protection of critical information infrastructures security protection efforts), are individually responsible for guiding and supervising operational security protection work for critical information infrastructure, in accordance with responsibilities provided by the State Council.